-North Cadbury was one of four estates that were owned by the Newman family.
-The others were Fifehead Manor (in Dorset), Evercreech Park and Sparkford Manor (both in Somerset), North Lease Park and Thornbury Park in Gloucestershire.
+North Cadbury was one of several estates that were owned by the Newman family.
+Others included Fifehead Manor (in Dorset), Evercreech Park, Sparkford Manor (both in Somerset), North Lease Park and Thornbury Park in Gloucestershire.
 The North Cadbury estate (also in Somerset) is located in the village of North Cadbury a few miles to the north-east of Yeovil, just east of the village of Sparkford.
 South Cadbury estate also came into the ownership of the Newman family at the same time as North Cadbury.

-The Cadbury estates date back to (and presumably beyond) the Domesday census of 1086.
+The Cadbury estates date back at least to the Domesday census of 1086.
 It appears that the Court itself was constructed in 1581 by Sir Francis Hastings who inherited the estate from his father in 1544.
-He sold the estate to Matthew Ewens who died in 1598, leaving the estate to a nephew who died in 1629.
+He sold the estate to Matthew Ewens who died in 1598, leaving it to a nephew who died in 1629.
 Sometime around then (dates range from 1610 to 1640 - see discussion below) the estate came into the possession of a Richard Newman.
 Again there is conflicting information as to whether it was Col. Richard Newman (1620-1695) or his father Richard Newman of Fifehead (1584-1664).
-My assumption (taking into account their ages at the time of the purchase) is that it was the father, Richard Newman of Fifehead who made the purchase.
+Taking into account their ages at the time of the purchase, it may be assumed that it was the father, Richard Newman of Fifehead who made the purchase.

-The Cadbury estates remained in the Newman's possession for over 150 years, when (around 1783) they were mortgaged to cover the debts of young Francis Newman in the late 18th Century and thereafter sold (c.1796) to the Bennett family who owned it for the next 100 years.
+The Cadbury estates remained in the Newman's possession for over 150 years, when (around 1783 or a little later) they were mortgaged to cover the debts of young Francis Newman in the late 18th Century and thereafter sold (c.1796) to the Bennett family who owned it for the next 100 years.

 In 1890 CadburyCourt remained vacant for a few years before the house (and estate) were bought by Sir Archibald Langman, whose daughter owned and resided in it until around 2010.
 As it 2013, it has been converted into a function centre with its own website at www.northcadburycourt.com/.

-The building was originally constructed in the Tudor style, with a large courtyard on the south side with a tower containing a spiral staircase on the north-western corner (if my understanding is correct).
-Sometime around the end of the 18th century or early 19th century, this courtyard was built in to form a huge ballroom on the ground floor with bedrooms above.
+The building was originally constructed in the Tudor style, with a large courtyard on the south side with a tower containing a spiral staircase on the north-western corner.
+Sometime around the end of the 18th century or early 19th century, this courtyard was enclosed to form a huge ballroom on the ground floor with bedrooms above.
 The entire facade on the south side was rebuilt at the same time in the Georgian style, the north side retaining its Tudor windows and gabled roofs.
-The present owner (who knows a lot about the history of the house), isn't sure whether it was the Newmans or the Bennetts who made the alterations, since they would have been done around the time of the change of ownership.
+The past owner (who knew a lot about the history of the house), wasn't sure whether it was the Newmans or the Bennetts who made the alterations since they would have been done around the time of the change of ownership.
 However, local antiquarian, Sam Miller, is confident that it was the Bennetts who made the changes and added the south facade.